 Pro Tip

 With so many home inspection education options, including both in-person and online, take your time to research as many options as you can.
-Everyone’s needs, expectations, and availability are different and there’s not one course that can be deemed “the best” for everyone.
-What your friends and colleagues say worked well for them, may not work for what you are looking to achieve.
+Everyone’s needs, expectations, and availability are different, and no course can be deemed “the best” for everyone.
+What your friends and colleagues say worked well for them may not work for what you want to achieve.
 Spend enough time to thoroughly research your options to make the best decision for YOU.

 Step 2 — Register & Pass The National Home Inspector Examination®

 Passing the National Home Inspector Examination® is a great way to prove you are a trusted Home Inspector.
-Once you pass the exam, you are also qualified to become a member of the American Society of Home Inspectors (ASHI), which is a widely known organization that will help you form relationships throughout the industry and start getting referrals.
+Once you pass the exam, you are also qualified to join the American Society of Home Inspectors (ASHI).
+This widely-known organization will help you form relationships throughout the industry and start getting referrals.

 Pro Tip

-When preparing for the exam, it will be helpful to keep in mind that the examination will test three performance domains: Property and Building Inspection/Site Review, Analysis of Findings and Reporting, and Professional Responsibilities.
-The Examination Board of Professional Home Inspectors (EBPHI) also has practice quizzes that can be purchased on the National Home Inspector Examination website here.
+When preparing for the exam, it will be helpful to remember that the examination will test three performance domains: Property and Building Inspection/Site Review, Analysis of Findings and Reporting, and Professional Responsibilities.
+The Examination Board of Professional Home Inspectors (EBPHI) also has practice quizzes that can be purchased on the National Home Inspector Examination website.

 Step 3 — Become Educated on Georgia Laws Affecting Home Inspectors

-Learning the laws that will affect you in your new career can be done with your own research, but it is highly recommended that you learn from experienced trainers who you can discuss these parameters with.
-Having a community to engage in, such as a training school class and/or forum, can greatly help you understand how you can comply with the laws that will affect you, and help you recognize situations when they may apply to you.
+Learning the laws that will affect you in your new career can be done with your research, but it is highly recommended that you learn from experienced trainers with whom you can discuss these parameters.
+Having a community to engage in, such as a training school class and forum, can help you understand how to comply with the laws that will affect you and help you recognize situations when they may apply to you.

 Pro Tip